Snowiie27/Snowiie27/README.md

 - 👋 Hi, I’m @Snowiie27
-- 👀 I’m believe in creation whether it's technological, something illogical or logical, something extraordinary, exceptionally creative or something not looking possible
+- 👀 I believe in creation, whether it's technological, something illogical or logical, something extraordinary, exceptionally creative, or something not looking possible
-- 🌱 I’m currently learning my mind that always create anything impossible to start my to improve my vision in the context of coding era
+- 🌱 I’m currently learning how my mind that always creates something impossible to start, to improve my vision in the context of the coding era
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns:
-- ⚡ Fun fact: pattern breaker - high level illogical creator
+- ⚡ Fun fact: pattern breaker - high-level illogical creator

 <!---
 Snowiie27/Snowiie27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.